mikeleord/hashcat-google-colab/README.md

 Click on Runtime, Change runtime type, and set Hardware accelerator to GPU.

-Come back to Google Colab, click on Runtime and then Run all.
+Click on Runtime and then Run all.

 thx